ContaAzul/creditcard.js/.github/ISSUE_TEMPLATE.md

-**Deseja solicitar um recurso ou relatar um bug ?**
+**Want to request a feature or report a bug?**

-**Qual é o comportamento atual?**
+**What is the current behavior?**

-**Se o comportamento atual for um bug, forneça as etapas para reproduzir e, se possível, uma demonstração mínima do problema via https://jsfiddle.net ou similar (modelo: https://jsfiddle.net/).**
+**If the current behavior is a bug, provide the steps to reproduce and, if possible, a minimal demonstration of the problem via https://jsfiddle.net or similar (modelo: https://jsfiddle.net/).**

-**Qual é o comportamento esperado?**
+**What is the expected behavior?**

-**Qual versão do creditcard.js e qual navegador / OS são afetados por esse problema?
-Isso funcionou em versões anteriores do creditcard.js?**
+**Which version of creditcard.js and which browser / OS are affected by this issue?
+This worked on previous versions of creditcard.js?**